 If you are an avid coffee or tea drinker, you’ve probably noticed that these hot drinks can stain your favourite mugs.
 Fortunately, there’s an easy way to remove these stains.
-In this post, I’m sharing a foolproof method for cleaning tea or coffee stains from ceramic mugs.
+In this article, I’m sharing a foolproof method for cleaning tea or coffee stains from ceramic mugs.

 Step-By-Step Instructions for Removing Stains From Ceramic Mugs